thesuhas/CS302-SE-Notes/Unit 4/Introduction-to-Software-Testing.md

 - Determines if the system/product meets the consumer requirements.
 - Done through **Dynamic Testing**.
 Involves the execution of code and is done by the testing team.
+- Validated if the necessary capabilities and features are present.
 - Done **after verification**.

 ## Terms